alexcristea/playbook/views/problem-complexity.md

 Complex problems are the ones for which the outcomes are uncertain when solving them.
 Although solving such a problem you gain experience, it doesn't guarantee success with the next one.
 Expertise is valuable but not sufficient.

-> For example raising a children.
+> For example raising a child.
 Each child is different and they may require different approaches.